playframework/play-scala-rest-api-example/docs/part-1/index.md

 }
 ```

-Here's, it's a straight conversion in createPostResource, with the only hook being that the router provides the resource's URL, since it's something that PostData doesn't have itself.
+Here, it's a straight conversion in createPostResource, with the only hook being that the router provides the resource's URL, since it's something that PostData doesn't have itself.

 ## Rendering Content as JSON